CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/access-control.md

   parentAction = ResourceAction.DETAIL
 )
 ```
 means that accessing this method triggers evaluation of permissions for `delete` action on resource `raProfiles` and `detail` action on parent resource `authorities`.
+(Note: Between resource `raProfiles` and parent resource `authorities` is one-to-many relationship).

 ## Object access level permissions evaluation

 In case we want to evaluate permissions for resource / action on object access level, `@ExternalAuthorization` annotation is combined with method parameters.
 Parameter representing UUID of object that should be evaluated needs to be of type `SecuredUUID`.
 To evaluate object access level for parent resource / action, we use similarly type `SecuredParentUUID`.

-If we have list of UUIDs to evaluate, we can use `List<SecuredUuid>` type in similar fashion:
 ```java
 @ExternalAuthorization(
   resource = Resource.RA_PROFILE,